purplesandbox/TomeRaider/README.md

 urllib.error

-to install the minimal requirements
+to install the minimal requirements, run in your terminal, or preferred IDE

 `$ pip install -r requirements.txt`

+---
 ### **Configuration** ###
 ---